celestiaorg/celestia-zkevm/devnet/forks/ev-node/client/README.md

 The Rust client consists of two crates:

-### ev-types
+### rollkit-types

 Contains all the protobuf-generated types and service definitions.
-This crate is automatically generated from the proto files in `/proto/evnode/v1/`.
+This crate is automatically generated from the proto files in `/proto/rollkit/v1/`.

-### ev-client
+### rollkit-client

 A high-level client library that provides: